 The 354th Civil Engineer Squadron (CES) provides fire response services on Eielson AFB.
 Aircraft Rescue Fire Fighting services are available on a 24-hour basis.
-Crash and rescue services personnel coordinate emergency services in the event there is an in-flight or ground emergency.
-There are two fire stations at Eielson AFB.
-Fire Station #1 is located at the northern end of the flightline, within the approximate affected area.
-Fire Station #2 is located on Glacier Street, north of the base housing area.
+Crash and rescue services personnel coordinate emergency services if there is an in-flight or ground emergency.
+Eielson's Fire Station #1 is located at the northern end of the flightline, within the approximate affected area.
+Eielson's Fire Station #2 is located on Glacier Street, north of the base housing area.
 There is a required 7-minute response time for fire emergency services.